 - Loan amount (funded amount)

-- Number of jobs created or retained
+- For loans qualified by wages, the number of jobs created or retained

 - For small business loans, business NAICS number, and member certification of gross revenue or number of employees